-Rachel Botsman is a recognized global authority on how collaboration and trust enabled by technologies will change the way we live, work, bank and consume.
+Rachel Botsman is the recognized global authority on how collaboration and trust enabled by technologies will change the way we live, work, bank and consume.

 Rachel is a regular writer and commentator in leading international publications including the New York Times, the Wall Street Journal, the Economist, Wired and more.
 She is recognized as one of the world’s top 20 speakers to keynote your conference by Monocle, one of the Most Creative People in Business by Fast Company and a Young Global Leader by the World Economic Forum.
 Recently, she joined the NRMA board as a specialist non-executive Director.
 She is currently writing a new book on a new era of trust to be published by Portfolio Penguin, October 2017.

 Rachel Botsman’s work focuses on how a new economy of trust enabled by technologies will change the way we live, work, bank and consume.
 She is an author and a visiting academic at the University of Oxford, Saïd Business School where she teaches the world’s first MBA course on the collaborative economy, a new curriculum she designed in 2015.

 She defined the theory of “collaborative consumption” with her acclaimed book, What’s Mine is Yours (HarperCollins, 2010).
 The concept was subsequently named by TIME as one of the “Ten Ideas That Will Change the World” and by Thinkers50 as the 2015 Breakthrough Idea that will change the way we think about business forever.
 Her TED talks on the subject have been viewed more than two million times.